 But even the time that we try to allot to doing research can be eaten up quite easily.
 Here are 7 tips to get the most out of your research time.

-- Have an online plan - although I am a huge fan of "intuitive" and "stream of consciousness" searching online - that should be only for a short time.
+- Have an online plan - although I am a fan of "intuitive" and "stream of consciousness" searching online - that should be only for a short time.
 Write yourself a research plan - for a person of interest, or a family, or a location.
 You will get a lot more results and won't be wasting time searching for the same thing over and over again.
+But make sure you have a "re-visit" plan when new records or collections are added that you might be interested in "re-conducting" prior searches.

 - Have an offline plan - if you plan to spend some time at an archive or genealogy section of a library, prepare a research plan BEFORE you get there.
 Don't just show up with your pedigree chart and hope for the best.